 We understand that visits from family members and friends are an important part of the healing process.
 We have put the following restrictions in place to allow us to continue to provide excellent care while maintaining the safety of our patients, staff, and community.
 We kindly ask that all patients and visitors follow masking guidelines and wear a mask when a Hospital employee enters a room to provide care.

 - Individuals with fever, cough, sore throat, shortness of breath, chills, body aches, headache, fatigue, weakness, or new loss of taste or smell in the last 7 days are not allowed to enter the Hospital for visitation.

-- Persons who have traveled to a high-risk area for COVID-19 outside of Massachusetts, or have had contact with a person known or suspected to be infected with COVID-19 in the past 14 days are not allowed to visit.
+- Persons who have traveled to a high-risk area for COVID-19 outside of Massachusetts, or have had contact with a person known or suspected to be infected with COVID-19 in the past 10 days are not allowed to visit.
 Please refer to mass.gov to identify high-risk states.

 - Persons under the age of 18 are not allowed to visit.

 - Visitors are not allowed for any patients who are positive for or under investigation for COVID-19, with limited exceptions for patients receiving end-of-life care.

 - Outside food and drinks are not allowed into the facility.
 At this time, we are not allowing visitors to eat or drink during visits.
 Doing so requires unmasking which increases the risk of transmission of infectious diseases.
 Please plan to eat and drink before your visit.

 - Visitors must remain in the patient's room for the entirety of their visit.
 We are not allowing visitors access to the cafeteria and other common areas of the Hospital at this time.

 VISITATION BY HOSPITAL AREA – ALL VISITORS MUST BE SCREENED UPON ENTERING THE HOSPITAL